archignes/searchjunct/README.md

 ## Features
 - **Multi-Engine Search Selection:** Enables queries through multiple search engines based on user selection.
 - **Client-Side Operation:** All functionalities, including search logging (if opted by the user), operate on the client side to support user privacy.
-- **Manual and Automatic Routing:** Users can manually select desired search engines or rely on automatic routing based on weighted preferences.
+- **(Under Construction) Manual and Automatic Routing:** Users can manually select desired search engines or rely on automatic routing based on weighted preferences.
-- **Search Logging (Optional):** Optional feature allowing users to store their search history locally, within their browser.
+- **(Under Construction) Search Logging (Optional):** Optional feature allowing users to store their search history locally, within their browser.
 - **Default Search Engine Setup:** Supports users to set SearchJunct as their default search engine.

 ## Roadmap